Lecturer in Paramedic Practice

 Andrew is primarily responsible for promoting high standards of learning for pre-registrant paramedic students at Plymouth University.
 He is also the cohort lead for the current second year students.
 His role includes developing students' practical skills (eg. physical exam techniques, resuscitation), alongside fostering other important skills (eg. clinical decision making, critiquing and utilising evidence to improve practice).
 Andrew is also responsible for developing registrant paramedics who choose to undertake post-registration study at Plymouth University.

-Andrew is a paramedic with over fifteen years’ experience of prehospital practice.
-He joined the NHS in 1999, and spent his early career working as an ambulance care assistant in East Cornwall.
-After ambulance technician training, Andrew continued to work in Cornwall, until transferring to Plymouth in 2002.
+Andrew joined the NHS in 1999, and spent his early career working as an ambulance care assistant in Cornwall.
+After ambulance technician training, Andrew transferred into Plymouth.
 He qualified as a paramedic in 2005, and later undertook post-registration training with Plymouth University.
 By completing a BSc(Hons) in Emergency Care, he was able to develop specialist paramedic competencies, including: enhanced clinical assessments, suturing, catheterisation, and supply of certain primary care medications (eg. antibiotics, analgesics).

 Andrew's extra-clinical interests include: professional development; substance misuse & harm reduction; and, supporting colleagues to learn from their HCPC fitness to practise cases.